BIGJRA/BIGJRA.github.io/rejuv.md

 mech-battle sequence.
 The mechanics are complicated, but you don't have to necessarily win this one.
-If you do want to win, I recommend just using the attack she references in the text right before you attack - if she uses “hammer”, “bash”, or “top” in her text you'll be able to know which to use.
-If she says the other thing, I recommend “tank engine”.
+If you do want to win, I recommend just using the attack she references in the text right before you attack - if she uses "hammer", "bash", or "top" in her text you'll be able to know which to use.
+If she says the other thing, I recommend "tank engine".
 I don't know all the mechanics of this fight yet, but this strategy worked for me the two times I played it.